gekkonid/snpsnip/tutorial.md

 # SNPSnip

-In this tutorial, we will filter a tiny SNP set from the 1001 Genomes project (*A. thaliana*).
+In this tutorial, we will use SNPSnip's built-in example data generator to create a synthetic VCF file and demonstrate the filtering workflow.
 SNPSnip is designed for the interactive filtering and subsetting of massive raw SNP call datasets.
 It supports two modes of operation, an "online" mode, which is somewhat simpler to use, however is only usable on machines with a screen (e.g. your laptop), and therefore isn't particularly useful for large datasets.
 To get around this, there is also an "offline" mode, which requires slightly more manual work, however requires only that you can copy files from/to a machine with a web browser, and therefore is great for use on remote HPC servers, or even as batch jobs on a compute cluster.

 A note on filtering philosophy: each downstream analysis will tolerate a different balance of SNP count, missing data, and sample population